Column-Randomized Linear Programs: Performance Guarantees and Applications: Literature Review

-{\bf Randomized Methods, Stochastic Optimization and Online Linear Programming.} Besides column/constraint sampling, many other randomized methods have been proposed to solve large-scale optimization problems, including methods based on random walks \citep{bertsimas2004solving} and random projection \citep{pilanci2015randomized, vu2018random}.
 In addition to these randomized methods, there is also a separate literature on optimization problems where stochasticity is part of the problem definition; some examples include stochastic programming \citep{birge2011introduction,shapiro2014lectures}, contextual optimization \citep{elmachtoub2017smart}, and online optimization \citep{shalev2012online}.
 Within this literature, the problem setting of online linear programming, where columns of a linear program are revealed sequentially to a decision maker, bears a resemblance to ours; some examples of papers in this area include \cite{agrawal2014dynamic,eghbali2018competitive,li2019online}.
 Despite this similarity, this problem setting differs significantly from ours in that a decision maker is making irrevocable decisions in an online fashion: the decision maker must decide how much to use of a variable/column at the time that it is revealed, and cannot revise this decision in the future.
+With regard to \cite{agrawal2014dynamic} specifically, we note that this paper comments on the possibility of applying the proposed procedure (the one-time learning algorithm, or OLA) in an offline manner.
+Deploying OLA in such a manner would involve iterating through all $n$ columns of the LP; although this could be accomplished when $n$ is of a medium scale, it is untenable when $n$ is combinatorially large (e.g., the number of patterns in a cutting stock problem, as in our experiments with the cutting stock problem in Section~\ref{sec:numerics_CS}, or the number of rankings in the nonparametric choice estimation problem in Section~\ref{sec:numerics_NCME}, which is $(N+1)!$ for a set of $N$ products).
+For a more detailed comparison of the differences between our work and \cite{agrawal2014dynamic}, we refer readers to Section~\ref{subsec:comparison_agrawal2014dynamic} of the ecompanion.

 {\bf Other Related Literature.} Our proof technique is inspired by the literature on random feature selection in machine learning \citep{moosmann2007fast,rahimi2008random,rahimi2009weighted}.
 In particular, our paper generalizes the result of \cite{rahimi2009weighted}, which considers the problem of learning a predictive model that is a weighted sum of random feature functions, to the problem of solving linear programs that consist of random columns.
 The major difference between our setup and that of \cite{rahimi2009weighted} is that the decision variables in a linear program must satisfy constraints (i.e., constraints \eqref{eq:LP_standard_Axeqb} and \eqref{eq:LP_standard_xgeq0}), while the weights of random feature functions in the setup of \cite{rahimi2009weighted} are not constrained in any way.
 Because of this difference, the results of \cite{rahimi2009weighted} cannot directly be applied to our problem setting.
 To overcome this feasibility issue, we utilize classical LP sensitivity analysis and relate a possibly infeasible solution constructed using the random sample of columns to a feasible solution of the sampled LP (see Section~\ref{subsec:main_theorem_proof}).